hlship/threaded-conversation/README.md

 - `#postponed-optional` - a casual quip (often, adding color) that will be discarded if the player changes subjects
 - `#immediate-optional` - a casual quip that will be discarded if the player discusses any quip

-The algorithm for determining when the player changes subjects is a bit tricky; eseentially, the last few quips are tracked (as global variables `(current quip $)`, `(previous quip $)` and `(grandfather quip $)`).
+The algorithm for determining when the player changes subjects is a bit tricky; essentially, the last few quips are tracked (as global variables `(current quip $)`, `(previous quip $)` and `(grandfather quip $)`).
 When the player discusses a quip that doesn't follow the grandfather quip, that is a change of subject; optional queued quips are discarded, and the quip becomes the new grandfather quip.